alvarodvc/Portfolio/README.md

 *EGG Cooperation*

-Course on testing divided into three modules where we learned the fundaments of testing, manual testing and automated testing.
+Course about Quality Assurance divided into three modules where we learned the fundaments of testing, manual testing and automated testing.

 *2023*

 # Examples of my work

+- __Manual testing__:

+  Creating use cases for learning purposes for "WhatsApp" application.
+Its about two Use Cases: the first is about sending an "**audio message**" using WhatsApp.
+The second is about an hypothetical feature: "**add filters or effects at a videocall**" using WhatsApp. **[Click here]**(https://docs.google.com/document/d/1MjLjiyE319dSRIkB8vTySZ4I4jHxdV4YBlK0ZSjH_BY/edit?usp=sharing)
+  And creating four test cases based on the two use cases defined before (two for each). **[Click here]**(https://docs.google.com/document/d/1SCMp71xYAjrZ0M4roZ0MHZpUdusTdtPJNcb8Y8v29EY/edit?usp=sharing)

-- Automation testing:
+- __Automation testing__:

    Developing test scripts on pages for educational purposes using Selenium with JAVA.
 Applying the POM and Page Factory model.

-- Manual testing:
-  Creating use cases and test cases for learning purposes for "WhatsApp" application.
+   Testing web application interfaces using the Cypress tool.